Best Of19 min read

 Digitalocean

-DigitalOcean has been the developer darling for over a decade, and honestly, it's earned that reputation.
-Their "Droplets" (VPS instances) are dead simple to spin up, the documentation is some of the best in the industry, and their pricing is predictably flat — no surprise egress fees eating your budget.
-In 2026, they've expanded their Premium CPU Droplets line with AMD and Intel options featuring NVMe storage as standard.
+DigitalOcean has been the go-to for developers for over a decade, and honestly, they've earned it.
+Their "Droplets" spin up in seconds, the documentation rivals anything out there, and their pricing is refreshingly straightforward — no surprise egress fees.
+In 2026, they've expanded with Premium CPU Droplets using AMD and Intel chips, NVMe storage as standard.

 Key Features: